|

 ) and motional resistance (R) in series, shunted by the total shunt capacitance (Co) is the sum of the static capacitance of the crystal electrodes and the

+pins or leads.
 A representation of the quartz unit equivalent circuits shown in Fig. 4.

 Fig. 4